-Each firmness option uses a 1-inch quilted memory foam top designed to mold to the body while resisting heat buildup.
+Each firmness option uses a quilted polyfoam top designed to mold to the body while resisting heat buildup.
 A TitanFlex polyfoam comfort layer (1.5 inches in the soft and medium models, 1 inch in the firm model) is designed to balance the conforming of memory foam and the responsiveness of latex.
-The soft and medium options use a 1.5-inch Energex transition layer, which has a similar blend of contouring and bounce.
-The firm version uses 2 inches of memory foam as the transition layer for enhanced support.
+The soft and medium options use a 1-inch VariFlex transition layer, which has a similar blend of contouring and bounce.
+The firm version uses 2 inches of VariFlex foam as the transition layer for enhanced support.

-The core consists of 6 inches of Ascension pocketed coils that give the bed its springy feel while letting air circulate.
+The core consists of 8 inches of Ascension pocketed coils that give the bed its springy feel while letting air circulate.
 Sturdier coils around the perimeter enhance edge support.
-A final .75-inch layer of high-density polyfoam reinforces the coil system.
+A final .25-inch layer of high-density polyfoam reinforces the coil system.

 The Brooklyn Aurora Hybrid contains similar materials to the Signature but is designed with a focus on cooling technology.
 This mattress also features zoned coils to provide targeted support for lighter and heavier areas of the body.
 The Aurora’s components include:

 Like the Signature, the Aurora comes in three firmness levels that correspond to medium soft (4), medium firm (6), and firm (7).